ruyisdk/support-matrix/Megrez/Deepin/README.md

 ### Initialize the System

-If you've connected a display, you can complete the Deepin Installation guide
+If you've connected a display, you can complete the deepin Installation guide

 If you don't have a GUI interface, you can login via UART: